Helium Number Of Protons Neutrons And Electrons

 3. Regularly maintain equipment: Leaks in helium lines and equipment can lead to significant losses.
 Regularly inspect and maintain equipment to prevent leaks.

-4. Train personnel: Ensure that all personnel who handle helium are properly trained in its handling and conservation.
+4. Train personnel: check that all personnel who handle helium are properly trained in its handling and conservation.
 Proper training can help prevent accidental releases and reduce waste.

 Understanding Helium Balloon Safety

-While helium balloons are fun and festive, it's important to handle them safely:
+While helium balloons are fun and festive, you'll want to handle them safely:

 1. Avoid inhaling helium: Inhaling helium can displace oxygen in your lungs and lead to dizziness, lightheadedness, or even loss of consciousness.
 In rare cases, it can be fatal.